The real fossil fuel subsidy is the absence of carbon pricing.

-The International Monetary Fund has updated its 2015 subsidies report several times, most recently in a Sept.
+The International Monetary Fund’s most recent subsidies update is its Sept.
 2021 working paper, Still Not Getting Energy Prices Right.
 The key takeaways from the 2015 paper remain: worldwide fossil fuel subsidies are enormous, and the vast majority of them are not “explicit subsidies” in the form of direct giveaways to fossil fuel companies, but unpriced externality costs:

 At the global level, fossil fuel subsidies were $5.9 trillion in 2020, or about 6.8 percent of [world] GDP, and are expected to rise to 7.4 percent of GDP in 2025.
 Just 8 percent of the 2020 subsidy reflects undercharging for supply costs (explicit subsidies) and 92 percent for undercharging for environmental costs and foregone consumption taxes (implicit subsidies). (“Still Not Getting Energy Prices Right,” p.
 22)

-Note that in its 2021 working paper the IMF employs a “social cost of carbon” of $60 per metric ton to reflect the climate damage from each additional metric ton of carbon dioxide — a considerably lower value than the $100/ton figure that the overly conservative Nobel laureate climate economist William Nordhaus endorsed in remarks earlier this year to the Washington Post.
+Note that in its 2021 working paper the IMF employed a “social cost of carbon” of $60 per metric ton to reflect the climate damage from each additional metric ton of carbon dioxide — a considerably lower value than the $100/ton figure that the methodologically conservative Nobel laureate climate economist William Nordhaus endorsed in remarks in mid-2021 to the Washington Post.
 Yet even with that arguably low assumption, the fund concluded that “Efficient fuel pricing in 2025,” i.e., raising fossil fuel prices by the equivalent of $60/tonne, plus further adjustments to offset local air pollution damages, “would reduce global CO2 emissions 36% below baseline levels, which is in line with keeping global warming to 1.5 degrees (Celsius).”
 (IMF 2021 paper abstract).

 Subsidizing clean energy will cut carbon, but not as much as a robust carbon tax.